plgd-dev/doc/content/en/developer-guide/advanced-security.md

 After that, if you call authorize endpoint to obtain authorization code for a device with query parameter `deviceId=<device id>`, and the device makes sign up with that code, the returned JWT access token will contain deviceId claim like `https://<YOUR_DOMAIN>/deviceId: <deviceId>`.

-For validation device id claim by coap-gateway, the `api.coap.authorization.deviceIdClaim` need to be set  to `https://<YOUR_DOMAIN>/deviceId`.
+For validation of device ID claim by coap-gateway the `api.coap.authorization.deviceIdClaim` must be set to `https://<YOUR_DOMAIN>/deviceId`.